 A well-formulated CCM should:

-1. identify developmental, precipitating and maintaining factors that contribute to maladaptive, substance-abusing behaviors and adjustment difficulties and that reduce the quality of life;
+1. identify developmental, precipitating and maintaining factors that contribute to maladaptive, mental health and substance-abusing behaviors and adjustment difficulties and that reduce the quality of life;

 2. provide direction to both assessment and treatment decision-making;